turbobuildhome/.github/profile/README.md

 ```
 you just simply need modify CLToolPath item, use your actual local buildassist.exe path.

-When you build again, the task has been quietly distributed to all the nodes in the cluster.
+When you build again, the task has been quietly distributed to all the worker nodes in the cluster.

 ## Cloud process technology
 The local process can run on any accessible device, just as it would run locally.
 The result of the execution is exactly the same as that of the local execution.